Have you met our team?

 Read more »

-Fundraising can be quite daunting, especially when getting started, here’s our tips for Scouts to get the most out of an online campaign.
+Fundraising can be daunting, especially when getting started, here’s our tips for members to get the most out of an online campaign.

 Recently, Scouts announced that it is partnering with online fundraising site, GoFundMe, on a new badge which will encourage the youngsters to fundraise for their chosen charities and causes with the aim of continuing Scouts’ increased involvement in their community compared to non-Scouts.